flight-recorder/spring-demo/README.md

 3. Instrumentation has been added to better understand why and when a request is slow.
 In the TraceHandler.java, a JFR event (HttpRequest) is defined and created when a new request comes in.
 The event is commited to JFR when the requests end.
-In each event the request URI is stored.
+In each event, the request URI is stored.

 4. Start a second shell where JDK_14\bin is on the path.
-To dump a recording file, the jcmd toll can be used:
+To dump a recording file, the jcmd tool can be used:

    $ jcmd hello.app.Application JFR.dump filename=dump.jfr

-   The recording can be opened in JDK Mission Control, but it is also possible to print the contents on command line, the 'jfr' tool called 'jfr', (backported to JDK 11.06)
+   The recording can be opened in JDK Mission Control, but it is also possible to print the contents on command line, the 'jfr' tool'.

    $ jfr print dump.jfr

-   (It is possible to filter out the HttpRequest event using
+   It is possible to filter out the HttpRequest event using:

    $ jfr print --events HttpRequest dump.jfr

-   but it will ruin the surprise later)
+   but it will ruin the surprise later.

 5. Event Streaming allows events to be accessed without creating a dump.
    This means JFR can be used for monitoring purposes.
 Monioring can happen in